nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 However, these models do not capture as a first-class citizen the *placement* of the components, neither the *capabilities* of the hosts where the components are executed.
-They provide a highly flexible way for partitioning the system, but they do not provide a way to specify *where* the component can be executed and *what* are the requirements of it in terms of capabilities.
+They provide a highly flexible way for partitioning the system, but they do not provide a way to specify *where* the components can be executed and *what* are the capabilities each component requires.

 Similarly, multitier programming approaches[^2] embed placement directly in a function's type, enabling compile-time validation of placements.